SiminAlibani/eeg-research-lab/ReadME/README.md

 # EEG_with_EEGLAB
-EEGLab Codes and Data
+#EEGLab Codes and Data
-This project includes a full set of dataset with given sturcture and description with name Dataset_info The number of differenct event is: 155
+#This project includes a full set of dataset with given sturcture and description with name Dataset_info.
+The number of differenct event is: 155
 The number of Subject is : 30
 The number of Channel is : 126